cfuses/ML-HD/README.md

 Actual and predicted values are plotted transformed to their original range if the transformation scaler is passed as argument in both functions.

+#### /results_visualization

+#### data_balance.ipynb

+Check the data balance of the dataset regarding sex, AO and CAG repeat length distributions.

+#### model_results.ipynb

+Extracts the SNPs contributing to the models.
+For the Lasso case, it takes the coefficients different from 0, retrieves the feature's SNP, gene and GO term, and assembles a table with the results.

+For the boosting methods, feature importance is sorted by gain (in XGBoost) and Gini index (in Random Forest Regressor), and a similar table to the lasso one is assembled and saved similarly.

+#### go_contributions.ipynb

+Inspection of the intersection of SNPs accross models and from which GO terms are they.
+Generates a stacked bar plot representing the percentage of GO term usage in each model plus the background proportions (the proportions in the feature matrix).

+It also contains the GO enrichment analysis performed with a two-sided Fisher test.

+#### manhattan_plots.ipynb

+Graphical representation of the results summarized by [model_results.ipynb](#model_results_plotsipynb), producing Manhattan plots which represent the importance of each SNP, having each SNP represented on its relative position inside the corresponding chromosome.

+#### SNP_variant_over_AOvsCAG.ipynb

+Generates the plots of AO vs CAG colored by the presence of an alternative allele in each sample, used to inspect the prevalence of a specific SNP variant in our dataset and see whether there is a tendency amongst the samples that carry it with regards to CAG length or age of onset.